open-cogsci/OpenSesame/readme.md

 - Use your devices — use your eye tracker, button box, EEG equipment, and more.
 - Free — released under the GPL3
 - Crossplatform — Windows, Mac OS, and Linux

+## Related repositories

+In addition to this repository, OpenSesame relies on a number repositories that are all hosted by the [Cogsci.nl](https://github.com/open-cogsci/) organization on GitHub.
+The most important of these are:

+- [rapunzel](https://github.com/open-cogsci/rapunzel) is a set of extensions that turns OpenSesame into a code editor
+- [osweb](https://github.com/open-cogsci/osweb) implements OSWeb, the online OpenSesame runtime
+- [opensesame-extension-osweb](https://github.com/open-cogsci/opensesame-extension-osweb) embeds OSWeb into the OpenSesame user interface
+- [pyqode.core](https://github.com/open-cogsci/pyqode.core) implements generic code-editor widgets
+- [pyqode.python](https://github.com/open-cogsci/pyqode.python) implements Python-specific code-editor widgets
+- [datamatrix](https://github.com/open-cogsci/python-datamatrix) implements a tabular data structure that is used by the `loop` item
+- [qdatamatrix](https://github.com/open-cogsci/python-qdatamatrix) implements a Qt widget for editing datamatrix objects
+- [pseudorandom](https://github.com/open-cogsci/python-pseudorandom) implements pseudorandomization/ randomization constraints

 ## Branches